awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 You can query data from an Aurora PostgreSQL DB cluster and export it directly into files stored in an Amazon S3 bucket\.
 To do this, you use the `aws_s3` PostgreSQL extension that Aurora PostgreSQL provides\.

-You can export from a provisioned DB instance only\.
-That is, these steps aren't supported for Aurora Serverless v1\.
+You can export from a provisioned or an Aurora Serverless v2 DB instance\.
+These steps aren't supported for Aurora Serverless v1\.

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.